mhightower83/event-logger/README.md

 #define UMM_MALLOC_CFG_HEAP_SIZE   ((size_t)(0x3fffc000 - UMM_MALLOC_CFG_HEAP_ADDR - HEAP_STATIC_RESERVE_ALIGN8_SIZE))
 ```

-Update this line for the amount of DRAM you want EvLog to use:
+To change the buffer size find and update this line for the amount of DRAM you want EvLog to use:
 ```cpp
 #define HEAP_STATIC_RESERVE_SIZE 1536
 ```